In this Article:

-One other feature – this is not a two-finger nor three-finger grip, but a 2 ½-finger grip.
-What do I mean?
+This is not a two-finger nor three-finger grip, but a 2 1/2-finger grip.
 There’s a small finger groove for your second and third fingers, but there is also a tiny little notch at the bottom to give your pinky somewhere to land.
 You can’t get three full fingers on it but at least your pinky isn’t left dangling out there.

 The next item is something that some companies (including Taurus) sometimes includes on their revolvers that are chambered for higher-pressure loads.
 I’m talking about a forward cylinder yoke locking stud.
 Here are two photos, one of the locking stud and another of the slot it snaps into.